-Eligible costs Financing mechanism Amount Rule of allocation Organisational Support Costs directly linked to the implementation of mobility activities (excluding subsistence and travel for participants) Contribution to unit costs up to the 100 th participant: 350 EUR per participant + beyond the 100 th participant: 200 EUR per additional participant Based on the number of mobility participants Special needs support Additional costs directly related to participants with disabilities Real costs 100% of eligible costs, as approved by the National Agency.
-Conditional: the request for financial support must be motivated and well justified in a specific application form once participants have been selected
+Eligible costs Financing mechanism Amount Rule of allocation Organisational Support Costs directly linked to the implementation of mobility activities (excluding subsistence and Contribution to unit costs In the case of mobility between Programme Countries: up to the 100 th participant: 350 EUR per participant, and beyond the 100 th participant: 200 EUR per additional participant Based on the number of mobility participants travel for participants) In the case of mobility between Programme and Partner Countries: 350 EUR per participant Special needs support Additional costs directly related to participants with special needs Real costs Up to 100% of eligible costs, as approved by the National Agency.
+Conditional: the request for financial support must be motivated and well justified in a specific application form once participants have been selected Exceptional costs Costs for providing a financial guarantee, if the National Agency asks for it.
+In the case of mobility between Programme Countries: Expensive travel costs of participants Real costs Costs for financial guarantee: 75% of eligible costs Expensive travel costs: maximum up to 80% of travel costs Conditional: the request for financial support must be motivated and well justified once participants have been selected